nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 On a new machine, it should take about 4 hours to install microsoft applications and cygwin and do a git for libreoffice core.

-Note:  LibreOffice core tar file is sole tar needed at this stage.
+Note:  LibreOffice source tar file  for core is sole tar needed at this stage.
+	   If you decide to work with tar files, and word 'core' is not in its name, then it's tar file without word of 'help', 'translation' or 'dictionaries'.
+	   At this stage, you can skip downloading libreoffice source tar files for 'help', 'translations' and 'dictionaries'.

 Then it takes another four to seven hours to do an initial build of LibreOffice.